Apple platforms make heavy use of "reverse-DNS" identifiers.

 App Groups help us share data between our apps or our app's extensions.

 group.com.littlebites.cache, group.com.littlebites.user - Apple encourages to begin these with the group..
 This way we know right away what we're dealing with.
-Here we've created two app groups, one to share less-important cache data (images, etc.) between apps while we sort of "wall-off" user data into it's own group.
+Here we've created two app groups, one to share less-important cache data (images, etc.) between apps while we keep user data in it's own group.